snipsco/paillier-libraries-benchmarks/java-javallier/README.md

 `java -jar target/benchmarks.jar`

-Due to JVM relatively high performance variablity, this takes a while.
+Due to JVM relatively high performance variability, this takes a while.
 You can tweak various running parameters or select different test from the command line.

 For instance: